MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/Lab 05 Configure just-in-time (JIT) VM access in Defender for Cloud.md

 ## Skilling tasks

-- Use Log Analytics Agent defaults for your agent type.

-- Select your workspace.

-- Define the level of security event data to store at the workspace level.
+- Enable JIT on your VMs from the Azure portal.

+- Request access to a VM that has JIT enabled from the Azure portal.

 ## Exercise instructions